deliveroo/deliveroo.engineering/_posts/2022-11-18-profiling-rails-application-code-via-flame-graph.md

 As part of our 2022 Q4 readiness goals, we were working on optimising one of our endpoints which had started spiking in latency and consequently leading to response times of > 4 seconds.

-This increased latency resulted in the real world impact of our riders intermittently receiving 503 errors, when they wanted to switch zones in Deliveroo's rider app.
+This increased latency resulted in the real world impact of our riders intermittently receiving 503 errors when they wanted to switch zones in Deliveroo's rider app.

 {:refdef: style="text-align: center;"}
 <br>